orchidsoftware/orchid.software/source/en/docs/layouts.md

 ## Charts

-Graphic layout is a convenient way to graphically display the dynamics of values, but it requires some data processing example data from `query`
+A graphic layout is a convenient way to graphically display the dynamics of values, but it requires some data processing example data from `query`

 ```php